Types of Home Ownership

 In a title held as a tenancy in common, each owner has an undivided interest in the entire property.
 Each tenant has the right to possession of the whole property.
 There is no right of survivorship.
 Each tenant has a distinct proportionate ownership interest, which passes by succession.
 There is a presumption that a transfer to two or more persons is a tenancy in common.

 Tenancy in the Entirety

-In many states there is a presumption that a tenancy by the entirety is created in any conveyance to a husband and wife.
-This type of title is considered somewhat archaic and the majority of states have abolished this type of tenancy, favoring instead that the couple take title to the property as joint tenants with right of survivorship.
+In many states, there is a presumption that a tenancy by the entirety is created in any transfer to a husband and wife.
+This type of title is considered somewhat archaic and the majority of states have abolished this type of tenancy, favoring instead that the couple takes title to the property as joint tenants with right of survivorship.